python-workshop/fsdse-python-assignment-180/README.md

-# fsdse-python-assignment-180
+# Print all permutations of a string

-## Print all permutations of a string
+## Constraints
 * Can the input have duplicates?
   * Yes
 * Can the output have duplicates?